-Vancouver, BC – As National Senior Safety Week wraps up, Ambulance Paramedics of BC wants to remind British Columbians why it is more important than ever to care for the more-than 900,000 seniors in our province.
-With Covid-19, our seniors face increased risks and challenges when it comes to their health and safety.
+As National Senior Safety Week wraps up, Ambulance Paramedics of BC wants to remind British Columbians why it is more important than ever to care for the more-than 900,000 seniors in our province.

-Although residents over the age of 60 make up just over one-quarter of our population, they accounted for 96 percent of Covid-19 deaths between January 1st and September 10th.
-These numbers clearly demonstrate the magnified risks our senior citizens have faced during this pandemic.
-However, the transmission of Covid-19 isn’t the only effect this pandemic has had on our elderly population.
+Although residents over the age of 60 make up just over one-quarter of our population, they accounted for 96 percent of COVID-19 deaths between Jan.
+1 and Sept.
+10. These numbers clearly demonstrate the magnified risks our senior citizens have faced during this pandemic.
+However, the transmission of COVID-19 isn’t the only effect this pandemic has had on our elderly population.

 “With the need to physically distance and keep those at greatest risk safe, seniors may be receiving less visits from family and friends who they typically rely on for help with important tasks such as cleaning and grocery shopping,” said Troy Clifford, president of the Ambulance Paramedics of BC (APBC).